freeman-lab/simple-auth/README.md

 This repo documents a relatively simple approach to password authentication.
 It's based entirely on basic `next.js` features and the really nice [`swr`](https://github.com/vercel/swr) library.

-There are just three components that should be easy to add to any `next.js` app.
+There are just four components that should be easy to add to any `next.js` app.

 #### `pages/api/auth.js`